ZhuRuoLing/takeneko-carpet-addition/README.md

 ## commandMobSpawn

-Modify mob spawn conditions using `mobSpawn` command.
+Modify mob spawn conditions using `mobSpawn` command
+Seems that it's only working on mobs in SpawnGroup.MONSTER
 - Type: `String`

 - Default Value: `ops`